The Ultimate Value of Your Business Depends on Who Is Buying

 All to often business owners who are attempting to sell their business on their own say, "Why not?
 I know everybody in the industry."
 Unfortunately, many times, a sale to the industry buyer means a deeply discounted sale, unless your business has some strategically important significance to the industry buyer.

 Estimating the Value of Your Business

-Initially, VR Business Brokers located in Wichita, KS will provide a no cost, no obligation opinion of our estimation of a range of market values for your business.
+Initially, VR Business Brokers, will provide a no cost, no obligation opinion of our estimation of a range of market values for your business.
 We also have arrangements with a number of professional valuation firms and can obtain pricing and facilitate such valuations should you so desire or require.